Pole barns and stick-built structures are two of the most popular buildings for storing items, raising livestock, or using them as a home.

 - Warehouses and more

-Depending on the specific use, you can find a stick-built home in just about any size that you need.
+Depending on the specific use, you can find a stick-built home in just about any size you need.

 Traditional Stick-built modular homes typically come in sizes that range from 400 square feet (a small modular size) to over 3,000 square feet (a large modular size).